... Huh. Vocaloids again. Not sure what's worse for my health, Vocaloids or Love Live!. Tough call.

 For more information on Vocaloid itself, go forth to The Vocaloid Wiki although be warned, you're best searching for producers rather than individual songs.

 I'm not responsible for what you do with this knowledge.
-Good luck!
+Stay dangerous, everybody!

 Just a short little 'extra' segment this time, as a lot of the stuff we're about to cover isn't really out yet.